containers/podman/docs/source/markdown/podman-kube-apply.1.md

 **podman kube apply** [*options*] [*container...* | *pod...* | *volume...*]

 ## DESCRIPTION
-**podman kube apply** will deploy a podman container, pod, or volume to a Kubernetes cluster.
-Use the `--file` flag to deploy a Kubernetes YAML (v1 specification) to a kubernetes cluster as well.
+**podman kube apply** deploys a podman container, pod, or volume to a Kubernetes cluster.
+Use the `--file` option to deploy a Kubernetes YAML (v1 specification) to a Kubernetes cluster as well.

 Note that the Kubernetes YAML file can be used to run the deployment in Podman via podman-play-kube(1).